 - Spreadsheet and database

 - Drag and drop functionality

-More so than Notion, Slite is geared strictly around writing, communicating and creating your processes.
-Their secret sauce is with their menu options.
-Their Slack-like interface helps creators place the documents in the right place, tag it and categorize it quickly.
+Slite is geared strictly around writing, communicating, and creating your processes.
+The secret sauce is in its menu options.

-Slite’s user interface provides more direction than Notion.
+Slite’s user interface can provide more direction than Notion.

 - Rich-text editing